cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

 ### Example of changing rules

 By default, CVAT has a system of rules described in the organisation section.
-But you can change them by editing the csv files in the cvat repository.
+But you can change them by editing the CSV files in the CVAT repository.

 #### Example 1